-I, Frank Peter, put my trust in SCIENCE– not just as a body of knowledge, but as a curious, rigorous, honest, and self-correcting process dedicated to discovering how the universe works– and with an honorable and admirable goal in mind: the well-being of all humankind.
+I, Frank J. Peter, put my trust in SCIENCE—not just as a provisional body of knowledge, but as a curious, rigorous, honest, and self-correcting PROCESS dedicated to discovering how the universe works—with an honorable and admirable goal in mind: the well-being of all humankind.

-There is no such thing as Christian geology.
-No such thing as Muslim astronomy or Jewish biology.
-No such thing as Buddhist chemistry or atheist genetics.
+There is no such thing as Christian geology, Muslim astronomy, Jewish biology, Buddhist chemistry, or atheist genetics.
 No such thing as Nigerian laws of motion or Chinese theory of relativity.
 No such thing as heterosexual electromagnetism or homosexual carbon dating.
-There is just science.
+There’s just science.

 Pretty cool, huh?